microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/names.png)

 Now, run the following query to create a new user and run the previous query as that user.
-You may notice the first few commands, they are a repeat from Acitivity 2, Step 3.
+You may notice the first few commands, they are a repeat from Activity 2, Step 3.
 ```sql
 -- Create a new SQL user and give them a password
 CREATE USER Bob WITH PASSWORD = 'gocowboys1!';